Requirements for Packages Containing Category A Substances

 The completed package must be able to survive a drop test of 35 ft.

-A package containing category A substances that will be sent by cargo aircraft must be limited to no more than 4L or 4 kg.
-This excludes ice, dry ice, or liquid nitrogen, if any of these are used as refrigerants.
+A package containing category A substances that will be sent by cargo aircraft is limited to no more than 4L or 4 kg.
+This volume/weight does not include ice, dry ice, or liquid nitrogen, if any of these are used as refrigerants.

 Category A substances cannot be mailed via the United States Postal Service (USPS) or sent via United Parcel Service (UPS).